SandiaPSL/SandiaPSL.github.io/README.md

-# Uncertainty Calculator
+# Suncal
 ## Primary Standards Lab, Sandia National Laboratories

-The PSL Uncertainty Calculator is developed by the Primary Standards Lab at Sandia National Laboratories to calculate the combined uncertainty of a system of multiple input parameters.
+The Sandia Uncertainty Calculator (Suncal) is developed by the Primary Standards Lab at Sandia National Laboratories to calculate the combined uncertainty of a system of multiple input parameters.

 In general, a measurement value is calculated from a function of several input measurements: Y = f(x1, x2, x3...).
 Each input X value has a measured value and associated uncertainty.